andyjessop/faststate/README.md

 # PicoStore

-PicoStore is a tiny and fast state management container for JavaScript apps.
+PicoStore is a small and fast state management container for JavaScript apps.

 Features:
 - **tiny** (<1KB minified)